 The Company provides base salaries to attract and retain executives with the proper experiences and skill sets required to assist us in achieving our specific business objectives, as well as our future growth and success.
 Base salaries provide a guaranteed base level of compensation that reflects a belief that base salary for senior executive officers should be targeted at market-competitive levels.
 Base salaries for a particular fiscal year are generally established at the end of the prior year.
 In establishing the base salaries for 2019, the Compensation Committee considered each Named Executive Officer's role and level of responsibility at the Company, recent individual performance, perceived impact on Company results and overall Company performance.
-At the end of 2017, based on the peer group and other market data presented by Radford, the Compensation Committee noted that the base salaries of our Named Executive Officers were positioned at the market 25th percentile in the aggregate.
-Given our transition from a non-commercial to a commercial company, the Compensation Committee implemented a revised compensation program designed to gradually migrate our Named Executive Officers base salaries to the 50th percentile of the base salaries paid to similarly situated officers at our peer group companies.
+At the end of 2017, based on the peer group and other market data presented by Radford, the Compensation from a non-commercial to a commercial company, the Compensation Committee implemented a revised compensation program designed to gradually migrate our Named Executive Officers base salaries to the 50th percentile of the base salaries paid to similarly situated officers at our peer group companies.
 In determining base salaries for 2019, the Compensation Committee approved increases designed to continue this shift to the 50th percentile.
 The base salaries of our Named Executive Officers during 2018 and 2019 were as follows:

 Name 2018 Base Salary (\$) 2019 Base Salary (\$) Increase (%)

 Gregory J. Divis 425,000 433,500 (1) 2%

-Thomas S. McHugh (2) 385,000 -
+Thomas S. McHugh (2) 385,000

 Sandra Hatten 314,445 323,092 2.7%

 Michael F. Kanan 386,100 396,718 2.7%

 Phillandas Thompson 365,968 383,400 4.5%

 Jordan S. Dubow, M.D.
-(3) 435,000 -
+(3) 435,000